ghsc-psm/Dynamic-Optimization-Routing/README.md

 5. Ensure `country_cfg.toml` is updated with information above:

-6. Ensure that you unzip the file `Kenya_DRT_Files.zip` and have all the DRT files directly in the `data/Kenya` folder.
+6. Ensure that you filling the COUNTRY_DRT_Files.xlsx` and have all the DRT files directly in the `data/COUNTRY` folder.

 7. Run the app in terminal!
     - `streamlit run app.py`